 The Perfect Time To Take A Vacation

 One of the most popular questions I get from people is when is the best time to take my kids to Disney World.
 I am the wife a man who works hard.
 He struggles to escape from work unless he is actually AWAY from work.
 With the popularity of mobile devices, it becomes even more of a struggle.
 I am also the mom of two teenage daughters.
-One of those is a college sophomore.
+One of those is a college senior.
 While I am so proud to see her spread her wings, I am saddened by the idea that our time together is quickly fading.
 It won’t be long before she has her own family and life separate from us.
-My younger daughter is sixteen.
-She just started driving.
-We see her less and less.
-Before long, she’s going to be off at college pursuing her dreams.
+My younger daughter is a senior in high school.
+Before long, she is going to be in college pursuing her own dreams.

 I started going to Disney World as an adult (it was almost our honeymoon, and we decided to change and go to the Ozarks instead.
 What was I thinking????).
 I didn’t grow up going to Disney World.
 But my children did.
 We took the girls as preschoolers and they’ve been going ever since.

 When we took Madison, my older daughter, as a four-year-old, I never dreamed of the time when she would be in college.
 She was going to be four forever, and I ranked up there with Cinderella with coolest people in the world.
 And when we took Emilie as a two-year-old and she was running after characters and rides, the idea of her running after her dreams as a young adult wasn’t even a thought in my mind.